hwwhww/docker-pyeth-dev/readme.md

 1. Python2 / Python3 compatibility migration and testing
 2. Understanding how to configure and develop pyethapp
-2. Developing Casper and sharding on pyethapp
+3. Developing Casper and sharding on pyethapp

+If you want to build pyethapp private network, please see [konradkonrad/docker-pyeth-cluster: pyethapp private cluster with docker-compose](https://github.com/konradkonrad/docker-pyeth-cluster).

 ## Docker Images
 1. `Dockerfile` - Python3.6-based image